St. Gallen: Rail

 Apart from SBB and its subsidiary Thurbo, St. Gallen is also the hub for two private railway companies.
 The Südostbahn (SOB) connects, among others, St. Gallen with Rapperswil and Lucerne (Voralpen-Express, an InterRegio).
 The Appenzell Railways (AB), which operates the Appenzell–St. Gallen–Trogen railway, connects St. Gallen with Appenzell and Trogen, and also serves as a tram in downtown St. Gallen.
 St. Gallen has its own S-Bahn network, the St. Gallen S-Bahn, which partly overlaps with the trinational Bodensee S-Bahn around Lake Constance (Bodensee), connecting St. Gallen with municipalities in Eastern Switzerland and some destinations in Austria and Germany.

 In total, there are 13 railway stations in the municipality of St. Gallen (fare zone 210 of the Ostwind tariff network), most of which are only served by regional S-Bahn trains only:

 There is also a funicular, the Mühleggbahn, from St. Gallen to St. Georgen.

-Expansion - St. Gallen 2013

-The "St. Gallen 2013" project aimed to improve local rail services, with infrastructure upgrades and new rolling stock.
-By December 2013, S-Bahn services would run on six lines, at intervals of 15 to 30 minutes.